Rian1010/Milestone4/README.md

 ```

 ### JavaScript
-The JavaScript code was written by myself, except for the code that takes the value that is give by the user through input to display the username that one enters above the input fields.
+The JavaScript code was written by myself, except for the code that takes the value that is given by the user through input to display the username that one enters above the input fields.
 I learned how to write that code from the [jQuery API Documentation](https://api.jquery.com/val/).
 Here is the code that I am talking about:

 ```javascript
 $("input[name = 'username']").keyup(function () {